yochaigal/cairn/resources/frequently-asked-questions.md

 **Warden**: _"You observe all these things, and reckon that yes it is very likely poisonous, as the petals closely resemble that of Wolfsbane."_

- **Barry**: _"Alright, here's the plan: I'll climb up one of these trees above the plant and drape my blanket over it, blocking the sunlight.
+ **Barry**: _"All right, here's the plan: I'll climb up one of these trees above the plant and drape my blanket over it, blocking the sunlight.
 Hopefully that'll make the pods close up!"_

  **What if none of the PCs had any relevant experience or expertise?**
  - Had there been no PC with the **Herbalist** background, the Warden would likely have declared the PCs ignorant of the plant's properties, and (hopefully) the players would try to learn more by asking questions and experimentation.